johanix/hackathon120/README.md

     above in the sense that **DSYNC** records may be published in zones without an RFC3597 conversion step.

-3. There is a simple "dig" replacement (guess what, it's written in Go) that also has support for looking up **DSYNC** records.
+3. There is a simple "dig" replacement (also written in Go) that has support for looking up and presenting **DSYNC** records, either in response to specific queries for **DSYNC** records, or as part of a zone transfer.

 Note that the existing code is just to provide something to start from.
 If someone would rather work with some other code base or in some other